bijayjena/sea-node/README.md

 </pre></code>

 ### Front End
-All the Code is in backend/public index.html will call windows.onload() to auth/login.html
+All the Code is in backend/public <br>
+index.html will call windows.onload() to auth/login.html <br>
-Only the initial template of backend is done
+Only the initial template of backend is done <br>